-Buying a large-ticket item such as a yacht, car, jewelry, or expensive piece of furniture can affect your balances.
+Buying a large-ticket item such as a boat, appliances, car, jewelry, or expensive piece of furniture can affect your balances.
 These changes in your finance can also leave you in debt or void your eligibility for a loan.
 As such, you should avoid big-ticket purchases until the loan is released.

 You should leave your marital status as it is or inform the title company or lender of any changes.
 Marriage can affect how one holds a title, so documents must reflect the correct status.

 Switching or leaving your job in the closing stages can hurt your chances of getting a mortgage or loan.
 Moving to a lower position or new industry is also ill-advised.
 However, it is recommendable to report any demotions to ensure your details are updated, especially since lenders can call your employers to verify the information.

 You should avoid switching banks or transferring a considerable amount to another financial institution.
 Large withdrawals are also a red flag for lenders.
 You should avoid making any changes to your credit profile, applying for new credit, or paying off any charges.
 If possible, do not touch your accounts much, unless your attorney advises it.